FOSSEE/st-scripts/getting_started_with_for/script.rst

 In Python whitespace is significant, and the blocks are visually separated.The best practice is to indent the code using four spaces.

-As you can see in the slide, “Block B” is an inner block, indented by 4 spaces.
-After “Block B” the next statement in ”Block A” starts from the same indentation level of other ”Block A” Statements.
+As you can see in the slide, "Block B" is an inner block, indented by 4 spaces.
+After "Block B" the next statement in "Block A" starts from the same indentation level of other "Block A" Statements.

 ..
 R4